 Large Print Collection

-The Main Library’s extensive collection of large print books contains a variety of general fiction, western, mystery, and romance titles, as well as nonfiction selections and biographies.
+The Library has an extensive collection of large print books containing a variety of general fiction, western, mystery, and romance titles, as well as nonfiction selections and biographies.
 Bestsellers and softcover editions are increasingly available.
-Collections of large print books are also available at the regional libraries and on the bookmobile.
+Large print books are available at the regional libraries and on the bookmobile.

 For more information about these resources and services please contact us at 919-560-0155.